-This was a mistake I made as a freshman.
-If you don’t set up rules with your roommates at the beginning, you’re at risk for serious clashes throughout the school year.
-Avoid this by setting up a time with your roommate to sit down and agree upon specific regulations.
-It helps to write them down on a big poster and hang them up in the room.
-Examples of rules could include who cleans up when, quiet hours, and who will be buying basic dorm necessities (such as tissues and cleaning supplies).
+Learn from the mistake I made as a freshman: If you don’t set up rules with your roommates at the beginning, you’re at risk for serious clashes throughout the school year.
+Avoid this by setting up a time with your roommate early in the semester to sit down and hash out your expectations for the year.
+You might even fill out a college roommate agreement form or write your "house rules" down on a big poster and hang them up in your dorm room.
+Examples of these rules could include who cleans up when, quiet hours, when can guests come over, and who will be buying basic dorm necessities (such as tissues and cleaning supplies).

 By knowing what annoys your roommate, you can avoid disputes and hostility.
-If she hates toothpaste in the sink, make sure you wash out the sink.
-If wrappers on the floor get on her nerves, clean ’em up pronto.
-If she simply can’t stand when you leave your coat on the couch, get in the habit of hanging it up.
-You can’t expect your roommate to abide by your rules if you don’t abide by hers.
-Make sure you’re being considerate (this works in all aspects of life, too—not just dorm situations) and you’re likely to make a good friend out of your roommate and experience minimal fighting.
+If they hate toothpaste in the sink, make sure you wash out the sink.
+If wrappers on the floor get on their nerves, clean them up pronto.
+If they simply can’t stand when you leave your coat on the couch, get in the habit of hanging it up.
+You can’t expect your roommate to abide by your rules if you don’t accommodate theirs.
+Make sure you’re being considerate (in all aspects of life—not just dorm situations), and you’re likely to make a good friend out of your roommate and fight minimally.

 Agree to disagree

 Learning about different and opposing viewpoints is a big part of what makes college so great.
 You can learn a lot about yourself and the world that way.
 It's also okay to disagree with someone—even a friend—as long as you're being respectful and open minded.
 But, sometimes, you're just not going to see eye-to-eye with your roomie, whether it's a touchy political subject or a simple difference of opinion.
 Just agree to disagree, shake it off, and let it go.
 You still have to live together after all.